 Step 4: Add Your Tooltip to Your Form

-Head back into your form by clicking on WPForms » All Forms and then selecting Edit under the form you’d like to add your Tooltip to.
+Head back into your form by clicking on WPForms » All Forms and then select Edit under the form where you’d like to add your tooltip.

 Step 5: Customize Your Tooltip